Metronoid/chronicler/content/systems/conditions/environmental/heavy winds.md

 also take damage from flying debris, taking bashing damage each turn equal to the wind’s rating.
 Characters can make a reflexive Dexterity + Athletics roll to avoid damage.

-**Causing the Tilt**: Heavy winds are a fact of life, from siroccos in the desert, to tornados in the Midwest, to wind shears everywhere.
+**Causing the Condition**: Heavy winds are a fact of life, from siroccos in the desert, to tornados in the Midwest, to wind shears everywhere.

-**Ending the Tilt**: Getting out of the wind is the best way to end this Tilt.
+**Ending the Condition**: Getting out of the wind is the best way to end this Condition.
 Sometimes that’s as easy as sheltering in an automobile, as long as nobody tries to drive.
 Buildings provide more permanent shelter.